 - Very quiet - 25dB @50m3/hr and 30dB @100m3/hr and low fan power consumption puts it on top of the SAP list.

-- Uses the world's best fine-wire heat exchanger, it's 15 times more efficient than a plate heat exchanger.
+- Uses the world's most efficient fine-wire heat exchanger, its 15 times more powerful than a standard plate heat exchanger.

 A 200m2 Passive House without HRV has 5,500kWh ventilation losses, always on ducted HRV reduces these losses by 3,500kWh, costs €96/annum to run and €60/annum for filters.
 This leaves €200/annum savings to pay back the €5,000 capital cost plus mortgage interest leaving a payback of 40 years.
 It probably needs replacing every 25 years!.
 2 Breathing Windows in the 200m2 house reduce the ventilation losses from 5,500kWh/annum to 500kWh/annum because unoccupied areas aren't ventilated, because they're always balanced and because the powerful heat exchanger is 16 times more efficient.
 There's no filters and the combined running costs of 2 units is €5/annum.
 This leaves €500/annum savings to pay back the €2,000 capital costs leaving a payback on investment of 4 years.